 The candidate can voluntarily agree to limit the candidate's campaign expenditures by filing the "Affidavit to Voluntarily Agree with Campaign Expenditure Limits" ("Affidavit") (Form CC-2) with the Commission.
 The candidate must agree to limit expenditures in both the primary election and general election.
-The last day to file the Affidavit is the date the candidate files nomination papers with the Chief Election Officer or County Clerk.
+The last day to file the Affidavit is the date the candidate files nomination papers with the chief election officer or county clerk.
 Once the Affidavit is filed, it cannot be withdrawn.

-The benefit of filing the Affidavit is that you will receive a discounted filing fee of your nomination papers (for example, \$25 versus \$250) and you can be eligible to receive partial public funding.
+The benefit of filing the Affidavit is that you will receive a discounted filing fee of your nomination papers (\$25 versus \$250) and you can be eligible to receive partial public funding.
 Candidates interested in receiving public funds should also refer to the "Partial Public Funding Guidebook for Candidate Committees."

 The expenditure limit periods are applied on a per election basis.
-For example, for the primary election in 2016, the expenditure limit period is from January 1, 2016 through August 13, 2016; and for the general election in 2016, the expenditure limit period is from August 14, 2016 through November 8, 2016.
+For example, for the primary election in 2014, the expenditure limit period is from January 1, 2014 through August 9, 2014; and for the general election in 2014, the expenditure limit period is from August 10, 2014 through November 4, 2014.

 A candidate who files the Affidavit and exceeds the respective expenditure limit for either the primary or general election is required to notify all opponents, the Office of Elections, and the Commission by telephone and in writing on the day the expenditure limit is exceeded.
-Further, the candidate must pay the balance of the full filing fee for nomination papers to the Office of Elections or to the respective County Clerk's Office, and provide reasonable notice to all contributors within thirty (30) days of exceeding the limit that the expenditure limit was exceeded.
+Further, the candidate must pay the balance of the full filing fee for nomination papers to the Office of Elections, and provide reasonable notice to all contributors within thirty (30) days of exceeding the limit that the expenditure limit was exceeded.